unjulee/sensor_dev/manuals/manual_1.md

 2. Expandable Ruler System <br/>

+   Instead of using a marked reel, we are fabricating an expandable ruler system to measuring the length the endoscope has been lowered by.
+This system consists of multiple 20 cm long PVC panels marked at each centimeter.
+The panels are connected by double hinges to expand and collapse in an accordion style, while the endoscope cable runs down the side of the panels through a series of loops, folding with the panels
+   <span style="color:red"> *(see Figure 2)*. </span>
-   Instead of using a marked reel, we’ve decided to use an expandable ruler system that we would fabricate in lab.
-This system would consist of multiple 20 cm long panels marked with heights.
-These panels would be  connected by double hinges.
-The endoscope wiring would run along the side through a series of loops to keep the wiring in place.
-In order to lower the endoscope down, we would release panel by panel until the endoscope has reached the sludge blanket.
-Then we could read the height off of the panels.
-The benefits of this expandable system is that it would be easy to expand and collapse, making it ideal for transport.
-The panels would also provide a rigid backing so that the endoscope wire, which is semi-rigid, would go into the water at a 90 degree angle and provide us with a more accurate reading and height.
+   Thus, the user may lower the system panel by panel until the endoscope has reached the sludge blanket.
+The height of the sludge blanket would equal the depth of the endoscope, measured by panel markings, subtracted from the total height of the sedimentation tank.
+The advantage of this expandable system is its collapsibility, making it ideal for transport.
+The panels also provide a rigid backing so that the endoscope wire, which is semi-rigid, may remain perpendicular to the bottom of the tank, maintaining an accurate height reading.

-   **Have diagram here**
+   Figure 2. **Have diagram here**

    <div class="alert alert-block alert-danger">
    Where do we get these from?